 As Program Director in the Richmond City Justice Center (RCJC), or the City Jail, from 2013 to 2017, Dr. Scarbrough and her staff continued to receive multiple calls each week relating to the obstacles faced by returning citizens who were a part of The REAL (Recovery from Everyday Addictive Lifestyles) Program, the nationally and internally recognized behavior modification program, when they were incarcerated.

 While The REAL Program, created by Dr Scarbrough under former Sheriff C.T.
 Woody, Jr., highly prepared someone for success upon release from incarceration back into the community, the number of challenges post-release hindered success for many.
 Obstacles such as lack of cell phones or bus tickets hindered many people’s ability to even apply for a job.
 Lack of safe and stable housing often resulted in individuals either sleeping on the street or going back to the crack house they previously lived in.
-While these are just a few of the many obstacles faced by many, they are severe enough to put someone back into the same situations they found themselves in prior to their incarceration, contributing to starting the cycle of addiction and incarceration, yet again.
+While these are just a few of the many obstacles faced, they are severe enough to put someone back into the same situations they found themselves in prior to their incarceration, contributing to starting the cycle of addiction and incarceration, yet again.